AI Services

 - Explicit deployment — The deployment explicitly assigned to the profile/resource

-IsDefault: truefor that type on the connection - Global default — The default deployment configured in Default AI Deployment Settings (see below)
+- Global default — The default deployment configured in Default Deployments (see below)

 - null/error — No deployment found

-A new settings page is available under Settings → Artificial Intelligence → Default AI Deployment Settings.
+A new settings page is available under Settings → Artificial Intelligence → Default Deployments.
 This page allows administrators to configure global default deployments:

 | Setting | Description |